rjw245/rjw245.github.io/_drafts/fpga_setup.md

 ---
 layout:     post
-title:      Getting Started with the DE2i-150 Dev Board
+title:      Getting Started with the DE2i-150 FPGA/Intel Atom Board on Linux
 date:       2017-02-19
-summary:    Setting up Altera Quartus on Ubuntu
+summary:    Setting up Altera Quartus on Linux with the DE2i-150, an awesome dev board combining an Altera FPGA and an Intel Atom CPU.
-thumbnail:  smile-o
+thumbnail:  terminal
 tags:
 - altera
 - fpga
 - linux
 ---
 I'v been itching for a side project lately, so I decided to dig out my DE2i-150 FPGA/Intel Atom development board and start playing with it.
-I had previously worked with it a bit in a Windows environment, but now that I'm using Ubuntu full-time, I needed to set it up in Linux.
+I had previously worked with it a bit in a Windows environment, but now that I'm using Ubuntu full-time, I need to set it up in Linux.
 I'm going to document all the steps I took to get the board up and running in the hopes that this helps other people get going faster.

 <figure class="full">
     <img src="/assets/img/quartus_install/de2i-150.jpg">